tc39/proposal-first-class-protocols/README.md

 ### static fields and methods

-Some interfaces require their methods to be put on the constructor instead of the prototype.
+Some protocols require their methods to be put on the constructor instead of the prototype.
 Use the `static` modifier for this.

 ```js